-Services that are covered for you What you must pay when you get these services In-Network Health and wellness education programs (continued) 24-Hour NurseLine Available 24-hours, 7 days a week.
-You can call our 24- There is no co-insurance or co-pay for the 24-Hour NurseLine.
-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
+Services that are covered for you What you must pay when you get these services In-Network Health and wellness education programs (Continued) 24-Hour NurseLine Available 24-hours, 7 days a week.
+You can call our 24- Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514-3774.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-Hearing services No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 co-pay per Medicare-covered exam.
+There is no co- insurance or co-pay for the 24-Hour NurseLine.
+Hearing services (Medicare covered) No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$50 co-pay per Medicare-covered exam.
+This service does not apply to the deductible.
 Hearing services - routine No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$45 co-pay per exam.
-We cover: One routine hearing exam per calendar year.
+This service does not apply to the deductible.
+One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

 Services that are covered for you What you must pay when you get these services In-Network

 Hearing services - routine (Continued)

 Up to two TruHearing Flyte hearing aids per calendar year.
 Benefit is limited to the TruHearing Flyte Advanced and \$699 per aid for Flyte Advanced.

 Flyte Premium hearing aids, which come in various styles and colors. \$999 per aid for Flyte Premium.

 You must see a TruHearing provider to use this benefit.
 Please call TruHearing at (844) 247-6313.
 TTY users should call (800) 975-2674.
 They will help you locate a provider near you and schedule an appointment.
+This service does not apply to the deductible.

 Hearing aid purchases includes:

 3 provider visits within first year of hearing aid purchase

-45 day trial period
+• 45 day trial period

 3 year extended warranty

 48 batteries per aid

 Benefit does not include or cover any of the following:

-Ear molds
+• Ear molds

 Hearing aid accessories

 Additional provider visits

 Extra batteries

 Hearing aids that are not the TruHearing Flyte Advanced or Flyte Premium

 Hearing aid return fees

-Loss & damage warranty claims
+Loss &amp; damage warranty claims

 Costs associated with excluded items are the responsibility of the member and not covered by the plan.